RDFLib/rdflib/docs/persistence.rst

 Usage
 ^^^^^

-Most cases passing the name of the store to the Graph constructor is enough:
+In most cases, passing the name of the store to the Graph constructor is enough:

 .. code-block:: python